mmattes/Invoke-Install/README.md

     * ADD: Use-IISAdministration loads the IISAdministration Module if it is not already loaded
     * ADD: Get-IISVersion gets the Version as System.Version Object from the installed IIS Server
     * ADD: Get-WindowsReleaseId gets the Windwos ReleaseId e.g. 1809
+    * ADD: Set-IISSiteHSTS enables HSTS on a IIS Site
 * 1.6.1
     * ADD: Set-IISServerFarmServerAvailability to set the availability/state of a server within a server farm
 * 1.5.1